 Nathaniel Pearlman, advisory board

 Nathaniel is an experienced entrepreneur and the founder of NGP VAN

 , and served as Chief Technology Officer for the Hillary Clinton for President campaign in 2007-8.

 Angelica Das, advisory board

 Angelica specializes in strategy for social impact documentary with over a decade of experience in non-profit communication and management.
 She was previously associate director at the Center for Media & Social Impact, running content production and events on empowering media that matters.
 Angelica is an impact producer, presenter, writer and public media advocate.
 She regularly serves on film juries and committees including the DC Commission on Arts and Humanities, AFI DOCS and the Indie Caucus.

 Joshua Glick, PhD, advisory board

 Joshua Glick is Assistant Professor of English and Film Studies at Hendrix College.
 He holds a PhD from Yale University in Film and Media Studies and American Studies.
 His research, teaching, and programming focus on documentary film, television and web-based media.
 Joshua has designed such courses as “Film and American History,” “Digital Documentary in the Age of the Internet,” and “Modern Media Transitions.”
 His articles have appeared in the scholarly publications The Moving Image and Film History.
-In addition to collaborating with museums and arts organizations on public humanities projects, Joshua is currently completing a book on post-World War II documentary film and television in Los Angeles, 1958-1977.
+In addition to collaborating with museums and arts organizations on public humanities projects, Joshua is currently completing a manuscript on documentary film and television in Los Angeles, 1958-1977.
 The book is under contract with the University of California Press.
 Contact Joshua: firstname.lastname@example.org.